foundriesio/docs/source/reference-manual/security/security.rst

 Secure Over the Air Updates
 ---------------------------

-FoundriesFactory `Over the Air Updates (OTA)` is the mechanism to deliver firmware and software updates to your Factory devices securely.
+FoundriesFactory `Over the Air Updates (OTA)` is the mechanism used to securely deliver firmware and software updates to your devices.
-It leverages `The Update Framework (TUF) <TUF_>`_ underneath which uses a set of keys to sign every software piece.
+It leverages `The Update Framework (TUF) <TUF_>`_ , which uses a set of keys to sign every software piece.
 These keys should be managed :ref:`offline <ref-offline-keys>` by the Factory owner before going to production.

 .. toctree::